larsbrinkhoff/fearless-git/README.md

 > (less than 50 character) line summarizing the change, followed by a
 > blank line and then a more thorough description.

+### If you mess up, don't panic

+Sometimes you're in the middle of a messy rewrite operation and you feel things aren't coming together like you wish.
+Don't worry, most of the time you can type `git rebase --abort` to reset back to before the operation.
+Reconsider your plan and start over.

 ### Reorder commits

 This is easy with interactive rebasing: `git rebase -i master`.
 This